SX Phoenicis

 SX Phoenicis is a variable star in the southern constellation Phoenix.
-With an apparent visual magnitude ranging around 7.33, it is too faint to be seen with the naked eye.
+With an apparent visual magnitude ranging around 7.33, it is too faint to be readily seen with the naked eye and requires binoculars.
 It is located 272 light years from the Sun, as determined from an annual parallax shift of 12 mas.

-This is the prototype SX Phoenicis variable, which means it is a population II, high amplitude, pulsating variable.
+This is the prototype SX Phoenicis variable, which means it is a population II, high amplitude pulsating variable.
 SX Phoenicis has a very low metallicity, with only 4% the proportion of iron of the Sun.
 A member of the galactic halo, it has a retrograde orbit around the center of the Milky Way, and has an extremely high peculiar velocity of 323.2 +12.7/−13.3 km/s.
 From its movement through space, it can be a member of the Kapteyn group, a moving group of stars with a similar movement as Kapteyn's Star.

 Discovered to be variable by Olin J. Eggen in 1952, SX Phoenicis has been targeted in many studies of its light curve and spectrum.
 These observations revealed that SX Phoenicis has two pulsations periods of 0.055 and 0.043 days, which correspond to radial pulsations in the fundamental mode and in the first overtone, respectively.
 Other pulsation frequencies, combinations of these two, are also observed.
 The pulsations also cause the radial velocity of the star to vary by 38 km/s, with the same periods as the light variation.
 There is evidence that the pulsation periods change in a timescale of decades, with a possible cyclic variation period of 43 ± 10 years.
 Overall, the visual apparent magnitude of the star varies between 6.76 and 7.53.